Vicam/Unsupervised_Anomaly_Detection/README.md

 ## Algorithm implemented :
 - Cluster based anomaly detection (K-mean)
-- Repartition of data into categories then Gaussian/Elliptic Enveloppe on each categories separetly
+- Repartition of data into categories then Gaussian/Elliptic Enveloppe on each categories separately
 - Markov Chain
 - Isolation Forest
 - One class SVM